K. M. Chaitanya: Television

 Chaitanya has also produced and directed serials for television.
 These include Kichchu in ETV Kannada which brought about issues of rural woman and their turbulent lives.

 The serial had National award winning actor Umashree in the lead role.
 He has also produced "Mugilu" (Clouds) and written and produced the historical series "Ondaanondu Kaaladalli" for ETV, Kannada.

 Chaitanya has directed a mini series for television based on "Kusumabaale" – the award winning novel by dalit activist and Padmashree award winning writer Devanur Mahadeva.
 He then adapted yet another novel into a tele series.
 It was based on "Om Namo" written by renowned Kannada writer Shantinath Desai.
 Both the mini series were produced by Girish Karnad.

 He is presently producing a television series called Aakrutii – for Udaya TV, Kannada.
 The series is a paranormal and horror based storyline presently under production.

-He has produced,written and directed "PreethiEndarenu", a television series in Kannada for Suvarna Channel in Karnataka.
+He has produced, written and directed "Preethi Endarenu", a television series in Kannada for Suvarna Channel in Karnataka.
 Starring film actors JahnaviKamat and Shrunga, the serial is a romantic comedy that was telecast every Monday to Saturday at 6.30pm on Suvarna channel.

 He has produced and written the story & screenplay for a TV series titled Mookambika.
 It is a fantasy set in a fictional land in history.
 The series was directed by veteran director Rajender Singh.
 It was telecast on ETV, Kannada from October, 2011.

 He has produced and directed Mugilu (2007) a popular daily television series on ETV Kannada.

 He has directed Kichchu (2006) a daily television series for ETV Kannada.
 An adaptation from three plays by Spanish playwright Garcia Lorca, Kichchu was a popular series set in medieval India.
 It concerns the story of four unmarried girls and their widowed mother, dealing with life in a feudal setup.

 He has directed "Nigudha" – in Kannada with a duration of 90 mins for DD9, the satellite television channel for Kannada.
 The film was based on a real-life psychological case study of Manic-depressive Psychosis and was produced by T.N.
 Seetharam.

 He has co- directed with Girish Karnad for "KanoorkiThakurani" a Hindi serial based on a Kannada novel by Kuvempu.
 The serial was simultaneously produced along with a Kannada feature film on the same novel.

 He has been an Associate Director to Girish Karnad in the television series – "Antaraal".
 The series dealt with case studies in Psychology compiled by renowned psychologist Dr Ashok Pai.
 Also scripted a few episodes of the series.